Anthony Limbombe: Loan to Standard Liège

 On 26 June 2019, Limbombe joined Belgian side Standard Liège on a one-year loan.
 His new club secured an option to sign him permanently.
 After scoring in his first match for the club, he suffered a knee injury in October.
 In December 2019, it was announced that Limbombe's loan at Standard Liège would be cut short and that he would return to Nantes in January.

 Return to Nantes

 Limbombe made no appearances on the field for Nantes in the 2020–21 and 2021–22 season.
 On 4 April 2022, his contract was terminated by mutual consent.

 Almere City

 On 26 June 2022, Limbombe signed a two-year contract with Eerste Divisie club Almere City.

+Beveren

+On 6 September 2023, Limbombe moved to Beveren on a two-season contract.

 International career

 Limbombe was born in Belgium to Congolese parents, and is eligible to represent either nation.
 He represented Belgium at U16 international level and has played at Belgium U17 level.
 In 2012, he was capped for Belgium U19's.

-He was named in the Roberto Martinez Belgian squad for the friendly against Saudi Arabia in Brussels on 27 March.
+He was named in the Roberto Martinez Belgian squad for the friendly against Saudi Arabia in Brussels on 27 March 2018.
 He made his debut in a 4–0 win against Saudi Arabia, as he was subbed in at half-time.